GuideWell. Group private medical insurance using open referrals.

 - Do you have clients who are interested in ways of better managing their employee benefits or PMI costs without impacting their level of PMI cover?

 - Overcoming objections

-Clients with 250 employees or more are likely to have a first-hand understanding of the dramatic impact that illness or injury can have to a workforce.
+Clients with 250 employees or more are likely to have a first-hand understanding of the dramatic impact that illness or injury can have on a workforce.
 But these are some of the most common objections we hear:

 - “It’s too expensive.”
 GuideWell is a sustainable and affordable product that keeps the claims journey easy for your employees.
 It offers the same flexibility in benefits that are usually associated with much more expensive cover but by utilising the open referral claims pathway, we can offer this at a competitive price.
 Our account managers will work with you to help shape a product that meets your clients’ needs as closely as possible.
 With GuideWell, objections to cost could be a sign that your client hasn’t understood the benefits of the open referral process.
 And, ultimately, without PMI in place, employees may have to wait for NHS treatment, which can affect the overall productivity of a business.

 - “We don’t need a PMI policy.”
 A group PMI policy can help employers recruit and retain valuable employees, and reduce the costs of ill health in the workplace.
 Our clinical expertise not only helps staff get prompt access to private medical care, it also means that individuals can be offered appropriate treatments that could enable a more prompt return to work.
-Rehabilitation and rapid intervention are two key areas in which we’re able to offer our expertise – and help employers use their PMI policy’s benefits to maximum advantage.
+Case management and rapid intervention are two key areas in which we’re able to offer our expertise – and help employers use their PMI policy’s benefits to maximum advantage.

 - “I’ve got other priorities.”
 If you understand your client’s business, you’ll have an insight to their plans – for expansion, perhaps, or specialisation in a particular market.
 Good employee health levels and ways to keep absence-related costs to a minimum can play an important role in a business’ economic future.